For Families

 Won't turn on

-Black screen but powered on
+Black screen, powered on

 Press the brightness-up key (top row, sun icon).
 If still black, close the lid for five seconds and reopen.
 Last resort: hold the power button for eight seconds to force a restart.